ShadowIsReal/Portfolio/README.md

   Main Qualities:

     Experience in making anti-cheats in Luau,
-    Experience with general backend in Luau,
-    Experience in making admin/moderation systems
+    Experienced in writing backend and frontend code, Experience in making admin/moderation systems

   Languages I know: